Selling a House in Probate: A Florida Guide

 Disagreements Over the Value of the Property

-If there are multiple beneficiaries, there may be disagreements over the value of the estate.
+There may be disagreements over the estate’s value if there are multiple beneficiaries.
 This can complicate or even halt the selling process.

 The Condition of the Property

-The deceased person may have passed on an estate that is run-down and badly in need of repairs.
-This can create difficulties for the seller as the probate home may need a significant amount of work before it can be sold.
+The deceased person may have passed on a run-down estate that badly needs repairs.
+This can create difficulties for the seller as the probate home may need significant work before it can be sold.

 Options You Can Consider When Selling a Probate House in Florida

 If the estate has no funds, you, the seller, must determine whether to sell the property as-is or invest in it to make it more marketable.
-Fortunately, there are a few options to consider when selling a probate house in Florida.
+Fortunately, a few options exist when selling a probate house in Florida.

 Listing the Probate Property With a Florida Real Estate Agent